vmware-archive/kube-prod-runtime/docs/migration-guides/bkpr-1.2-migration-guide.md

 Making the move to BKPR v1.2 is a simple process that involves the following steps:

 1. Migrate Kibana index to 6.0
+1. Add new OAuth2 redirect URI to cloud identity provider
 1. Upgrade to BKPR v1.2

 ## Migrate Kibana index to 6.0